abstracta/jmeter-java-dsl/docs/guide/README.md

 Check [InfluxDbBackendListener](../../jmeter-java-dsl/src/main/java/us/abstracta/jmeter/javadsl/core/listeners/InfluxDbBackendListener.java) for additional details and settings.

-## Generate HTML report from test plan execution
+## Generate HTML reports from test plan execution

 After running a test plan you would usually like to visualize the results in friendly way that eases analysis of collected information.

 One, and preferred way, to do that is through [previously mentioned alternative](#real-time-metrics-visualization-and-historic-data-storage).

-Another way, might just be using [previously introduced](#simple-http-test-plan) `jtlWriter` and then loading the jtl file in JMeter GUI with one of JMeter provided listeners (like view results tree, summary report, etc).
+Another way, might just be using [previously introduced](#simple-http-test-plan) `jtlWriter` and then loading the jtl file in JMeter GUI with one of JMeter provided listeners (like view results tree, summary report, etc.).

 Another alternative is generating a standalone report for the test plan execution using jmeter-java-dsl provided `htmlReporter` like this: